agatablazejewska/movies-API/README.md

 -   create and add a new movie to a database;
 -   get random movie;
--   get movies by genres/duration time/genres and duration time;
+-   get movies by genres/duration time/genres and duration time

+# Live
+You can check how the app works here: https://simple-movies-api.herokuapp.com/

 # Dependencies